Clint Frazier Player Props: White Sox vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff ranks 14th in the league with a collective 8.7 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings put together by the Dodgers pitching staff ranks 19th in the league.

-- The Dodgers have the 19th-ranked team ERA among all league pitching staffs (4.45).
+- The Dodgers have a 4.50 team ERA that ranks 21st among all league pitching staffs.

-- The Dodgers rank 21st in baseball in home runs given up (81 total, 1.2 per game).
+- Dodgers pitchers combine to rank 21st in baseball in home runs surrendered (84 total, 1.2 per game).

-- Kershaw (8-4) takes the mound for the Dodgers in his 14th start of the season.
-He's put together a 2.95 ERA in 76 1/3 innings pitched, with 93 strikeouts.
+- The Dodgers will send Grove (0-2) out for his sixth start of the season.
+He is 0-2 with an 8.28 ERA and 23 strikeouts through 25 2/3 innings pitched.

-- His most recent time out was on Thursday against the Cincinnati Reds, when the left-hander threw seven scoreless innings while allowing five hits.
+- His last time out came out of the bullpen on Friday when the right-hander threw four innings against the Philadelphia Phillies, surrendering four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.